 Let’s take the example of a slogan that captures the defining personality of your brand.
 This slogan is in English, and it does its job beautifully in the English-speaking world.
 Cut to India, wherein you want to target a few specific states (considering the nature of your product), one of these being Tamil Nadu.
 In this particular case, it is imperative that you translate this slogan into Tamil, and it shouldn’t just be a literal translation.
 It needs to have a cultural and colloquial flourish, to make an impact.

 A huge factor that decides business success is the trust people have in your products and services.
 The trust factor can be built only if your target audience understands what your business is all about, the benefits its products and services bring to the table and the core USP.
 This can be best be conveyed in the local language, to ensure that your audience has total clarity on the subject of your products and services and there is no confusion in their minds.

-So, the question is – are brands localizing for regional Indian markets?
+So, the question is – are brands localising for regional Indian markets?
 The simple and emphatic answer is, yes.

-Here are a few examples of brands subscribing to the power of localization to woo consumers:
+Here are a few examples of brands subscribing to the power of localisation to woo consumers: